 In these cases, some women may experience the following:

 - Abdominal pain, typically on one side

 An ovarian cyst can be diagnosed through imaging tests, including an ultrasound or a pelvic MRI.
 Most ovarian cysts will resolve independently within a period of 2-3 menstrual cycles, requiring no medical treatment or intervention.
-Follow up examinations are typically required to insure the cyst is healing during that time.
-For women with exceptionally large cysts, or postmenopausal women, additional testing and possible surgery may be required.
+Follow up examinations are typically required to ensure the cyst is healing during that time.
+For women with exceptionally large cysts or postmenopausal women, additional testing and possible surgery may be required.

 While most cysts will heal independently, severe cases may require treatment.
 Therefore, it is essential to report all cyst-like symptoms to a physician.
 In some cases, cysts may indicate a certain type of cancerous mass.
 Additionally, ovarian torsion can lead to the organ dying, resulting in the need for its surgical removal.
-Some cysts may rupture, leading to internal bleeding and life threatening infection.
+Some cysts may rupture, leading to internal bleeding and life-threatening infection.

 Treatment for ovarian cysts includes a variety of courses depending on the individual symptoms and needs.
 Typical treatments include: